msyk/FMDataAPI/README.md

 The FileMaker database named "TestDB.fmp12" is hosted on localhost, and it set the "fmrest" as access privilege.
 The account to connect with REST API is "web" and "password".
-This database has the layout named "person_layout" and you can use the layout name as a property of the FMDataAPI instance.
+This database has the layout named "person_layout", and you can use the layout name as a property of the FMDataAPI instance.
 The return value of the "query" method is Iterator and can repeat in foreach statement with each record in the query result.
-This layout has the field named "FamilyName" and "GivenName," and also can use the field name as a property.
+This layout has the field named "FamilyName" and "GivenName", and can use the field name as a property.

 ```
 $fmdb = new FMDataAPI("TestDB", "web", "password");